Andrewdt97/CS262/Lab05/GRADER_README.md

-Authored by Caroline Carlson, Andrew Thomas, and Gavin Martin.
+Authored by Caroline Carlson and Andrew Thomas.